Arc'teryx Cierzo 18

-The pack can be packed inside it's front pocket.
-I could see taking this on backpack trips, and using it as a light pack for daytrips from basecamp.
+The pack can be packed inside its front pocket, and packs down small.
+I have taken it on several backpack trips, and used it as a day pack for day trips from basecamp.

-The pack appears very well made, despite the lightweight mini-ripstop fabric.
-The fabric is coated polyurethane and silicone coatings, and access is through wter-tight zippers, so the pack should withstand a fair amount of rain (though with our current drought conditions, I haven't had the chance to test that theory).
+The pack is very well made, despite the lightweight mini-ripstop fabric.
+The fabric is coated polyurethane and silicone coatings, and access is through water-tight zippers, so the pack should withstand a fair amount of rain (though with our current drought conditions, I haven't had the chance to test that theory).
 As with most Arc'Teryx products, the craftsmanship here is superb, and should last a long time.

 Design: cinch-top "lead pack"